jim-koch-atlanta/the-marketplace/backend/README.md

 The following next steps should be taken with this project:

 1. **General code cleanup.** See `TODO` comments in code.
+2. **Disable CORS.** This was enabled short-term to support development efforts.
-2. **Idempotence of API endpoints.** The `POST` commands will likely fail on a second attempt.
+3. **Idempotence of API endpoints.** The `POST` commands will likely fail on a second attempt.
-3. **Switch from direct SQLite to ORM.** For scalability, the DatabaseManager code should utilize an ORM to allow for other database engines like Postgres.
+4. **Switch from direct SQLite to ORM.** For scalability, the DatabaseManager code should utilize an ORM to allow for other database engines like Postgres.
 This would allow for replication and failover.

 ## License